Adelost/javascript-serialization-benchmark/README.md

 * `js-binary "1.2.0"` - 0.3k

 They are categorized as:

+* Protocol Buffer: `protobuf-js`, `pbf`, `protons`, `google-protobuf`
+* Avro: `avsc`, `avro-js`
+* BSON: `bson`
+* BSER: `bser`
+* JSBinary: `js-binary`

+`bser` is a binary serialization library developed for Facebook's "Watchman" filewatcher and seems to be the most popular binary serialization library.
+It is however, mainly used for loca-IPC (inter process communication) as strings are represented as binary with no specific encoding.

-* Protocol Buffer (`protobufjs`, `pbf`, `google-protobuf`, `protons`): `google-protobuf` is Google's official release, but `protobufjs` is by far more popular library.
-To further compare against `protobufjs`, a third library called `protons` is included.
+`google-protobuf` is Google's official Protocol Buffer release, but `protobufjs` is by far the more popular library.

-* BSON (`bson`): BSON stands for Binary JSON and is popularized by its use in MongoDB.
-* Avro (`avsc`, `avro-js`): `avsc` seems to be the most popular Avro library. `avro-js` appears to be an offical release by the Apache Foundation but this was excluded from the result section as it seems to be based on a older version on `avsc`, and both libraries yielded very similar benchmark results with a slight advantage to `avsc`.
+`avsc` seems to be the most popular Avro library. `avro-js` is an offical release by the Apache Foundation but this was excluded from the result section as it seems to be based on an older version of `avsc`, contains less features and both libraries yielded very similar benchmark results with a slight advantage to `avsc`.

+`bson` is the official JavaScript BSON library released by MongoDB.

-* JSBinary (`js-binary`): `js-binary` is the most obscure library (judging by weekly downloads) and it also uses a custom binary format that could make interoperability with other programming languages difficult, but this could also make it a good choice due to it being designed with JavaScript in mind.
+`js-binary` is the most obscure library (judging by weekly downloads) and uses a custom binary format that could make interoperability with other programming languages difficult, but this could also make it a good choice due to it being designed with JavaScript in mind.

 ## Benchmark